 I have been a Licensed Black London Cabbie since January 1997 and over that time and the five years that it took to gain The Knowledge, I’ve grown to love and despair of London in equal measure.

-If you really want to know what cabbies have to contend with – or have an overwhelming desire to know what I’m thinking – I have reserved my sternest criticisms, in bite size chunks, for The Weekly Whinge page.
+If you really want to know what cabbies have to contend with – or have an overwhelming desire to know what I’m thinking – I have reserved my sternest criticisms, in bite-size chunks, every Wednesday in The Weekly Whinge.

 Can I point you to one of CabbieBlog’s most popular pages?
 It’s about the Green Cab Shelters those little places where cabbies get refreshment.

-As an added bonus, those of you who still rather quaintly view these pages on devices other than the ubiquitous smartphone, you all get ‘On This Day in London’ which is to be found at the top of the sidebar, and further down is the definitive guide to ‘London Cabbie Slang’.
+As an added bonus, those of you who still rather quaintly view these pages on ancient personal computers and laptops, all get ‘Tomorrow’s Anniversary in London’ which is to be found at the top of the righthand sidebar.
+If you have a propensity to use the ubiquitous smartphone, unfortunately, will have to scroll way down the page for your daily dose of trivia.

 Cheers, or as we say in the Trade “Be Lucky”.